Sony Interactive Entertainment: Launch of PlayStation Vita and PlayStation 4, and SEN (2011–2016)

 On March 6, 2014, Sony Computer Entertainment of America President and CEO, Tretton, announced he was resigning from his position at the end of the month, citing a mutual agreement between himself and SCEA for the cessation of his contract.
 Tretton had worked at SCEA since 1995 and was a founding member of the company's executive team.
 He was involved in the launch of all PlayStation platforms in North America, including the original PlayStation, PS2, PSP, PS3, PSN, PS Vita, and PS4.
 Tretton was replaced by Shawn Layden, who was the vice-president and chief operating officer (COO) of Sony Network Entertainment International, effective April 1, 2014.
 On April 2, 2015, it was announced that Sony Computer Entertainment had acquired the intellectual property of the cloud gaming service OnLive, and that its services would cease by the end of the month.

-The beta version of Sony's first-ever cloud-based television service, PlayStation Vue (PSVue), was launched in the U.S. in November 2014.
-It was only offered on an invite-only basis for PS3 and PS4 users, prior to its official launch in early 2015.
+In March 2015, Sony Network Entertainment International and Sony Computer Entertainment launched PlayStation Vue (PSVue) in the U.S., Sony's first-ever cloud-based television service.
+The beta version was only offered on an invite-only basis for PS3 and PS4 users from November 2014 prior to its official launch.
 Sony signed deals with major networks, including CBS, Discovery, Fox, and Viacom, so that users can view live streaming video, as well as catch up and on-demand content, from more than 75 channels, such as Comedy Central and Nickelodeon.
 Although pricing and release dates for other regions was not publicized, Sony confirmed that PSVue will eventually be available on iPad, followed by other Sony and non-Sony devices.